Paul Nicholas Mason: Career as a novelist

+According to a post on Mason's author page on Facebook, his sixth novel, Sackville House, is to be published by Now or Never of Vancouver in the Fall of 2026.
+The book is apparently inspired by Evelyn Waugh's Brideshead Revisited.

-Mason has published two plays, The Discipline Committee and Circles of Grace (1995), which have been produced in Canada, Ireland and the United States.
-Their publisher is Dramatic Publishing of Woodstock, Illinois.
+Mason's plays The Discipline Committee and Circles of Grace (1995) have been produced in Canada, Ireland and the United States.
 His play Sister Camille's Kaleidoscopic Cabaret won the Christians in Theatre Arts Full Length Play award in 1996, and premiered in Michigan in 1998.

 Now or Never published Mason's first children's book, A Pug Called Poppy, in the fall of 2017.

-Career as an actor

-Mason began a new career in 2015 as a voice-, television- and film-actor.
-He has roles in numerous feature films.
-He also has a small principal role in the CBS television series Blood & Treasure and appears in single episodes of series such as Anne with an E. He has also done voice-overs for, among other campaigns, the Mirvish production of Harry Potter & the Cursed Child.